harrykipper/covid/README.md

-# Modelling the effectiveness of covid19 contact tracing apps
+# Modelling the progression of COVID19 and the effectiveness of mitigation strategies

-A tentative multi-layer network agent-based model of the progression of the COVID19 infection and its mitigations
+A tentative multi-layer network agent-based model of the progression of the COVID19 infection and its mitigations: lockdowns, social distancing, contact tracing, massive testing.

 ## The model